Isis (band): In the Absence of Truth (2006–2008)

-Wavering Radiant and break up (2009–2010)
+Wavering Radiant and breakup (2009–2010)

 In April 2009, the band won in the category "Best Underground Metal Act" at Revolver's Golden Gods awards ceremony.
 The band's fifth studio album, Wavering Radiant, was released shortly afterwards by Ipecac.
 The CD saw release on May 5, 2009, and a limited vinyl edition on April 29, 2009.
 It was produced by "Evil" Joe Barresi after years of working with Matt Bayles had grown "routine" for the band.

 The album's sound continued Isis' legacy of lengthy songwriting, and presents a slight departure from the soft-loud dynamics which characterised previous releases.
 Critical appraisal was largely positive; it went on to place well on a handful of best-of lists at the close of the year.
 Commercially, it was Isis' most successful release ever, breaching the Billboard 200 for the first time and gaining international chart presence.

 Extensive touring followed the album's release, taking in headlining shows across the United States, Europe, Japan and Australia with bands including Baroness, Big Business, Cave In and Melvins.
 The tour took in the 2010 Bonnaroo Music Festival in Manchester, Tennessee, as well as the Soundwave (Australian music festival) in Australia.

 On May 18, 2010, Isis announced their decision to break up following their final tour, with their final show to be in Montreal – the location of the band's very first show – on June 23, 2010.
 Isis collectively stated they have "done everything we wanted to do, said everything we wanted to say," and, as part of an agreement made by the band at its formation, it did not wish to be faced with the possibility that it would "push past the point of a dignified death."